 Kat Bellamano is a certified ADR expert who has worked in the field for 17 years.
 She has extensive experience in both mediation and arbitration, with a strong focus on supporting families, groups, and at-risk populations with complex challenges.

 Kat is also a seasoned educator.
-She delivers training programs for mediation, arbitration, and conflict resolution skills - including the accredited Arbitration training at Kompass Professional Development.
+She delivers training programs for mediation, arbitration, and conflict resolution skills -- including the accredited arbitration training from Kompass Professional Development.

 Q: Kat, can you share a bit about your education and background in alternative dispute resolution?

 Kat: I’ve been working with people in conflict for about 17 years.
 I have a Bachelor of Social Work and am almost finished a Master of Social Work with a clinical specialization.

 In 2003, I completed my Certificate in Conflict Analysis and Management and my Certificate in Family Mediation from the Institute of Conflict Analysis and Management with an emphasis on conflict in organizations and group facilitation Skills.